Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 > A carriage parks in the front of the gate and in it are three men, two beefy dwarves and Felter himself.
 He smiles at you.
 "Hello again, my friend.
 I wanted to see the Silentspire mansion myself."
 He looks at Tallis.
 "Ah, Tallis.
 It's good to see you here."
 >
 > Tallis smiles.
 "Always a pleasure, Felter."

-Tallis will invite the men inside as if he owns the place, and show them to the wine cellar.
-While the two men carry the first barrel to the carriage, Felter will hand the PC a coin pouch with the agreed amount.
+He invites the men inside as if he owns the place, showing them to the wine cellar.

-> "How much is he paying you?
-Let me see."
-Tallis politely takes the pouch and pours its contents on the nearby cabinet.
-He counts the gold.
-As he finishes, he looks at Felter and smiles mischievously.
-"Oh, please.
-You can do better than that."
 >
-> Felter smiles and turns to you.
+> While the two dwarves carry the first barrel to the carriage, Felter hands you a coin pouch with the agreed amount.
 "You keep good company."
-He reaches for his pocket and produces a single platinum piece, putting it in your hand.
-"Here, for your new home."
+>

-The two dwarves return and go straight to cellar, emerging with another barrel shortly after.
+> The two dwarves return and go straight to cellar, emerging with another barrel shortly after.

 # Appendix A